hazelcast/hazelcast-reference-manual/src/Management.md

 ```

 #### Near Cache Statistics

-You can access Near Cache statistics from the `LocalMapStats` object via the
+To get Near Cache statistics, use the `getNearCacheStats()` method from the `LocalMapStats` object.
-`getNearCacheStats()` method, which returns a `NearCacheStats` object.
+This method returns a `NearCacheStats` object that holds Near Cache statistics.

+Below is example code where the `getNearCacheStats()` method and the `getRatio` method from `NearCacheStats` get a Near Cache hit/miss ratio.

 ```java
 HazelcastInstance node = Hazelcast.newHazelcastInstance();